 - 19. The plans show several stormwater basins immediately adjacent to proposed homes, in some cases mere feet from doors and walkways.
 In our opinion the plans show an extremely aggressive layout that provides almost no flexibility and does not incorporate adequate means to access and maintain the systems as required.
 We recommend the applicant consider maintaining at least a 50-foot offset between the high-water line of a stormwater basins and forebays and an occupied structure.
+At a minimum, the design should show space required to meet requirements of the stormwater standards including maintenance access and separation from wetlands and surface waters. - Nov.
+16, 2020 Update The revised plans appear to still show basins and other stormwater features very close to buildings and walks.
+We recommend any decision include a condition requiring minimum offsets from proposed stormwater detention basins or similar mitigation features unless specifically authorized by the Board. - 20.
+The plans show several stormwater basins immediately adjacent to proposed homes, in some cases mere feet from doors and walkways.
+In our opinion the plans show an extremely aggressive layout that provides almost no flexibility and does not incorporate adequate means to access and maintain the systems as required.
+We recommend the applicant consider maintaining at least a 50-foot offset between the high-water line of a stormwater basins and forebays and an occupied structure.
 At a minimum, the design should show space required to meet requirements of the stormwater standards including maintenance access and separation from wetlands and surface waters.
-Applicant has addressed Resolved - Several ponds appear to have inaccurate labels.
+Applicant has addressed Resolved - 21.
+Several ponds appear to have inaccurate labels.
 Please review and correct on future submittals and make sure labeling is consistent with that used in stormwater report and supporting analysis.
-Applicant has addressed - Resolved - 21.
+Applicant has addressed Resolved - 22.
 Please locate all test pits on the grading and drainage plans.
-Applicant has addressed Resolved with confirmation in Final Plans. - 22.
+Applicant has addressed Resolved with confirmation in Final Plans. - 23.
 There is a component of off-site flow that originates from the west of Balsam Lane and flows through the homes toward Balsam Lane.
 Please note accommodations needed to manage off site flow and ensure that flow is considered in stormwater modeling.
 Similar consideration is required for properties and infrastructure adjacent to the railroad.
-Applicant has addressed - Resolved with confirmation in Final Plans. - 23.
+Applicant has addressed - Resolved with confirmation in Final Plans. - 24.
 We recommend identifying the proposed locations of flared ends and rip rap downstream of flared ends.
-Applicant has addressed Resolved with confirmation in Final Plans. - 24.
+Applicant has addressed Resolved with confirmation in Final Plans. - 25.
 We recommend adding outlet control structure OCS elevation data (i.e. rim, orifices, etc.) into Grading and Drainage Plan sheets.
 A detail depicting each OCS should be provided to assess constructability and consistency with the Stormwater Report.
-Applicant has addressed - Resolved with confirmation in Final Plans. - 25.
+Applicant has addressed - Resolved with confirmation in Final Plans. - 26.
 Please note datum reference on any plans where elevations are shown, also show benchmark references where possible.
-Applicant has addressed Resolved with confirmation in Final Plans. - Please add top of wall elevations to the Grading and Drainage Plans.
+Applicant has addressed Resolved with confirmation in Final Plans. - 27.
+Please add top of wall elevations to the Grading and Drainage Plans.
 Applicant has addressed Resolved with confirmation in Final Plans.